 Conures are a large group of diverse birds that fall under the category of parrots.
 For parrots, they’re small to medium-sized, generally between 10 and 20 inches in length.

-But there are many different species of Conure to choose from if you’re looking for a new feathered friend.
+There are many different species of Conure to choose from if you’re looking for a new feathered friend.
 So, which ones make the best pets?
-Let’s take a look at 15 of the Conures that make the best companions.
+Let’s take a look at 15 Conures that make the best companions.

 1. Green-Cheeked Conure